Non-USA Visitors: We're Looking for Partners in Your Country

 What were some of the challenges faced by your franchisees before they joined?

 All of our franchisees wanted a lifestyle change.
 They wanted a better career that they could own.
-Some have already owned successful business and some are jumping into the water for the first time.
+Some have already owned successful businesses and some are jumping into the water for the first time.

 A number of them are also growing something for their kids.